-The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) covers all members of the Uniformed Services and their families as well as US citizens who reside overseas and assists them in exercising their right to vote.
+The Uniformed and Overseas Citizens Absentee Voting Act covers all members of the Uniformed Services and their families, as well as U.S. citizens who reside overseas, and assists them in exercising their right to vote.
+All overseas U.S. citizens need to have completed a Federal Post Card Application (FPCA) each year to participate in elections as an overseas absentee voter.

 - About the Absentee Voting Process for U.S. Citizens Abroad